PascaleBeier/bootstrap-validate/README.md

 ### Manually

-You can download the latest Release here: https://cdn.rawgit.com/PascaleBeier/bootstrap-validate/1.0.0/dist/bootstrap-validate.js.
+You can download the latest Release from [rawgit](https://cdn.rawgit.com/PascaleBeier/bootstrap-validate/1.0.3/dist/bootstrap-validate.js).

 ### npm